sebastien/appenv/README.md

 Once loaded in you shell, *appenv* offers the following commands:

+- `appenv-list DIR?`

+	lists the *appenv* scripts available in the current (or given) directory and all its ancestors.

 - `appenv(-autoload) DIR?`

 	automatically loads the `.appenv` file or the `.append/*.appenv.sh` files